-Trouble Getting into Windows 2000 or Advanced Options menu - If after several attempts you are unable to get into Windows 2000 or Windows XP Safe Mode as the computer is booting into Windows turn off your computer.
-When the computer is turned on the next time Windows should notice that the computer did not successfully boot and give you the Safe Mode screen.
+Trouble Getting into Windows 2000 or Advanced Options menu - If after several attempts you are unable to get into Windows 2000 or XP Safe Mode, turn off your machine.
+When the computer is turned on the next time, Windows should notice that the computer did not successfully boot and give you the Safe Mode screen.

 Windows Advanced Options Menu